jessetaylor84/p2psearch/README.md

 p2psearch
 =========

-(NOTE: This is just a draft that I'm putting up in the hopes that someone else will see this and start working on it sooner ...
-I picked a very generic name as well, which will likely change once I get started coding ...)

 p2psearch is a decentralized, anonymous, fully browser-based peer-to-peer search engine.

 The goal is to create a simple browser plugin that anyone with basic computer skills can install and use to perform searches through a decentralized search engine, as an alternative to corporate search engines that collaborate with intelligence/police agencies, store/sell our private data, and manipulate/censor search results.